jfmartinz/ResourceHub/CONTRIBUTING.md

 We recommend that if you're simply adding a resource to a specific category, there's no need to create an issue and submit a pull request (PR) automatically.

-## Stuck?

-If you ever need help or get stuck, don't hesitate to contact me at [Twitter](https://twitter.com/jfmartinz) or [LinkedIn](https://www.linkedin.com/in/jfmartinz/).

 Thank you for taking the time to read these guidelines.
 We appreciate your interest and look forward to your contributions to this project.
-Your input is valuable, and together, we can make this project even better.

 Happy contributing! 🚀